kronostechnologies/devman/README.md

 > We simply install git, python, SetupTools and GitPython.
 Beware that you might have to tweak this tool a little bit.

-git-repo already exists for this, you might want to look there.